Baby supplies you need

 Crib and Bedding

-For the crib and bedding you will need:
+For the crib and bedding you may want:

 - Sheets (3 to 4 sets).
 Flannel sheets are nice in the wintertime.